ACT Policy for Documentation

 - approve the request and send it on for processing,

-- submit the request to an expert reviewer with specific training in an appropriate clinical area, or
+- submit the request to an expert reviewer with specific training appropriate to the diagnosed impairment, or

 - determine that documentation is missing or otherwise insufficient.